MobiusSync/mobiussync.github.io/faq.markdown

       For more details on the *Files* app, see: <https://support.apple.com/en-us/HT206481>
   - title: Syncing files in other apps' sandboxes
     content: >
-      **This feature is currently EXPERIMENTAL.
+      **This feature is DANGEROUS.
 Please use at your own risk.
 Please make sure you have backups.**

-      As of v1.23.1, when adding a sync folder, you can use a *Pick External Folder* to sync a folder within another app's sandbox.
+      As of v1.23.1, when adding a sync folder, you can use *Pick External Folder* to sync a folder from another app's sandbox.
 You can navigate to choose a folder from any app which supports file storage under *On My iPhone* or *On My iPad*. iCloud is not currently supported.

       Beware that as you are are modifying files within another app's sandbox, that app may not behave appropriately, and there is a chance data corrupton or data loss can occur.

-      We have a thread on Github to discuss successes (and failures?) with particular apps: <https://github.com/MobiusSync/MobiusSync/discussions/102>
+      We have a thread on GitHub to discuss successes (and failures?) with particular apps: <https://github.com/MobiusSync/MobiusSync/discussions/102>
   - title: Syncing my photos and videos
     content: >
       Because iOS manages photos and videos within the Photo Library, they are not accessible to Syncthing to synchronise directly as files.
+We have been working on custom code to access the iOS Photo Library.

-      We understand that the ability to synchronise photos and videos captured on your iPhone or iPad to other Syncthing-enabled devices is a highly desirable feature and is planned for the future.
+      Starting with v1.27.9, when adding a sync folder, you can use *Pick Photo Folder* to sync a collection from the iOS Photo Library.
+Only *Send Only* Folder Type is supported at this stage.
+Please be aware that deletions on your iOS device will be also applied (i.e. deleted) on other devices.
+You may wish to consider the *ignoreDelete* advanced folder setting: <https://docs.syncthing.net/advanced/folder-ignoredelete.html>

-      Two-way sync of photos and videos is even more difficult and is further down the roadmap.
+      You can follow and influence the growing support of Photo Collection sync at: <https://github.com/MobiusSync/MobiusSync/>
   - title: Is Möbius Sync open source?
     content: >
       The Syncthing core of **Möbius Sync** is open source software (OSS), published under MPL-2.0.
 Accordingly, modifications to Syncthing for **Möbius Sync** under iOS are published under MPL-2.0 at: <https://github.com/MobiusSync/syncthing/>